 Dual Studies, or First Class, is a program which allows students who are currently enrolled in high school to earn college credit toward a degree or a certificate at a Tennessee public institution of higher education.
 Courses are taught by college faculty to high school juniors and seniors who have been admitted to the college.
 Tuition and fees are required as well as paperwork for the admission process.
 Letter grades are awarded on the college transcript and most credits are transferable to other colleges.
-The dual studies program includes dual enrollment and joint enrollment.

 Dual Enrollment - refers to a class taken by a high school student who is enrolled simultaneously in college while seeking high school credit for the college course.
 High school credit is awarded in addition to the college credit, which may count towards a high school diploma.

 To enroll in the Dual Studies Program applicants should: